 Download Zotero for free from Zotero.org.

-This short video covers how to add individual items to your library, adding several items at once from a database search, and how to add a PDF already saved to your computer to a reference in Zotero.
+This short video covers how to add individual resources to your library, saving several items at once from a database search, and how to add a PDF already saved on your computer to a citation in Zotero.

 Creating a formatted bibliography from sources stored in your Zotero library is quick and easy.
 Just follow the steps below!

 Step 1: In Zotero, select the resources to include in your bibliography (CMD+click on Mac or Shift+click on PC).

 Step 2: Right click on one of the selected sources.
 This will bring up a menu.
 Select "Create Bibliography from Items..."